maxlew/private-action-loader/README.md

 **Required** The repository containing the action.
 A ref can also be appended to specify an exact commit of the action (SHA, tag, or branch).
 Must be in the format of `{owner}/{repo}` or `{owner}/{repo}@{sha}`.

+### **`action-dir`**
+The folder containing the action.
+If you have a repository with multiple actions, you can specify the subfolder containing the action. e.g `actions/my-first-action`

 ---
 ## **Examples**
 ## Example usage w/ additional parameters